DomiDre/gauss-quad/README.md

 Here $f(x)$ is a user supplied function and $w(x)$ is a weight function that depends on which rule is used.
-Gaussian quadrature is interesting because a rule of degree n can exactly integrate all polynomials of degree 2n-1.
+Gaussian quadrature is interesting because a rule of degree n can exactly integrate all polynomials of degree 2n-1 or less.

 To use the crate, the desired quadrature rule has to be included in the program, e.g. for a Gauss-Legendre rule